boyeesu/Sentiment-analysis/replit.md

 **Current Implementation**
 - In-memory storage implementation (`MemStorage` class)
-- Simple Map-based user storage for potential future authentication
+- Stateless API design - each analysis request is independent
 - No persistent database currently in use for sentiment analysis results
-- Stateless API design - each analysis request is independent

-**Database Configuration (Prepared but Unused)**
-- Drizzle ORM configured for PostgreSQL dialect
-- Database schema defined in `shared/schema.ts`
-- Migration configuration in `drizzle.config.ts`
-- Connection expects `DATABASE_URL` environment variable
-- Ready for future persistent storage needs (e.g., saving analysis history)

 ### External Dependencies